 3. What might happen if you committed to praying for the wellbeing of someone you find it difficult to love?

 Closing prayer (The Lord’s Prayer):

 Our Father in heaven, holy be your name.
 Your kingdom come, your will be done, on earth as in heaven.
 Give us today our daily bread, and forgive us our sins, as we forgive those who sin against us.
 Save us from the time of trial, and deliver us from evil.
 For the kingdom, the power, and the glory are yours, now and forever.
 Amen.

-Meghan Johnston Aelabouni is an ordained ELCA pastor and a PhD candidate in Religion.
-She and her spouse Gabi serve as the Country Coordinators for the ELCA Young Adults in Global Mission program in Jerusalem/West Bank.
+Meghan Johnston Aelabouni is an ordained ELCA pastor and has a PhD in Religion.
+She serves as the ELCA Theologian in Residence for the Middle East and North Africa desk.
 Meghan, Gabi and their three kids live in Jerusalem.

 Photos by Unsplash.com. used with permission.
 This article first appeared in the September 2017 issue of Boldcafe.org.